Jako/Glossary/core/components/glossary/docs/mkdocs/usage.md

-explanation | The explanation for this term. | listItemTpl, highlighterTpl letters | The list of letters in the letter nav. | navOuterTpl letter | One letter in the letter nav. | groupTpl, navItemTpl
+explanation | The explanation for this term. | listItemTpl, highlighterTpl letters | The list of letters in the letter nav. | navOuterTpl letter | One letter in the letter nav. | groupTpl, navItemTpl placeholder | Optional placeholder, that is created by the toPlaceholder property: The whole snippet output [^2] | Resource output placeholder.nav | Optional placeholder, that is created by the toPlaceholder property: Outputs the nav only [^2] | Resource output placeholder.items | Optional placeholder, that is created by the toPlaceholder property: Outputs the items (terms & explanations) [^2] | Resource output

+[^2]: See the toPlaceholder snippet property.

 The default chunks for these placeholders are available with the `Glossary.` prefix.
 If you want to change the chunks, you have to duplicate them and